Fast track training courses with Wise Owl

 Why we don't schedule public fast-track courses

-Currently we only offer our three-day fast-track courses for training tailored towards a single company's needs (we call this onsite training, although you can choose to run a fast track course at our venue in London or Manchester rather than on your company's premises if you prefer).
+Currently we only offer our three-day fast-track courses for training tailored towards a single company's needs (we call this onsite training, although you can choose to run a fast track course at our venue in London or Manchester (or as an online course) rather than on your company's premises if you prefer.

 The reason is a combination of two things - self-preservation, and the desire to maintain our reputation: